-Update Your Dental Services to Enhance Dental SEO
+3.)
+Update Your Dental Services to Enhance SEO for Dentists

 When a client asks us to do their dental SEO for them we regularly list upwards of 100 different services into their GMB accounts to help their local SEO rankings.
 This will take some time but the benefit is Google recognizing your GMB account’s services in relation to search phrases of potential patients.

-Add Location Pages To Your Website For Local SEO Benefit
+4.)
+Add Location Pages To Your Website For Big Local SEO Benefits

-Search engines crawl your website trying to find the most compatible match for the potential patient who is searching.
+Search engines crawl your dental website, trying to find the most compatible match for the potential patient searching.
 A location page has information about the area where you want to rank better in search results.
-Think about it this way.
-Your potential patients will most likely search an area and a service.
-For example, ‘cosmetic dentist in Henderson NV’.
+Think about it this way; your potential patients will most likely search a location and a service.
+For example, ‘cosmetic dentist in Henderson NV.’
 Why not have a page on your website that talks about offering cosmetic dentistry in Henderson, NV?

 Below are a few tidbits of info on how to write a location page.

 First, you’ll want the page to be at least 500-600 words.
-It needs to be relevant and interesting content, sounds well written, and it needs to be custom.
+It needs to be relevant and exciting content, sounds well written, and it needs to be custom.
 You can’t copy from someone else’s website and add it to your site.
-We want new custom content, always.
+We want new custom content always.

 Second, you want to include one or two outbound links to local websites.
-You want to send a signal to Google that you’re supporting local businesses is a great way to help you rank in that area.
-A good example would be a link to the local business directory or to your favorite restaurant.
-Just make sure that you link to a website that is physically located in the area that the location page is talking about.
+Sending signals to Google that you’re supporting local businesses is a great way to help you rank in that area.
+A good example would be a link to the local business directory or your favorite restaurant.
+Just make sure that you link to a physically located website in the area the location page is describing.

-Third, you’ll want to include at least one or two links to services pages that you are wanting to rank better for.
-If you want to rank for the keyword ‘cosmetic dentist in Henderson, NV’, then you want to talk about offering cosmetic dentistry in Henderson and link internally (within your website) to your cosmetic dentistry page.
+Third, you’ll want to include at least one or two links to services pages for which you want to rank better.
+Suppose you want to rank for the keyword ‘cosmetic dentist in Henderson, NV’.
+In that case, you want to talk about offering cosmetic dentistry in Henderson and link internally (within your website) to your cosmetic dentistry page.

 Lastly, you want to embed a Google map from the location to the practice address.
 Here is an excellent location page for a pediatric dentist.
-Check out the embed map at the bottom of the page that has walking directions from the nature preserve to the dental practice!
+Check out the embed map at the bottom of the page with walking directions from the nature preserve to the dental practice!

-Not many dentists know that you can post to your Google My Business account just like you can post blog articles.
-The posts show up in the knowledge graph and maps search results.
+Not many dentists know that you can post to your Google My Business account just like posting blog articles.
+The posts show up in the knowledge graph and map search results.
 The image to the right is an example of the posts showing up in the knowledge graph.

-Not only do the posts add additional imagery and content to your knowledge graph, but you also have the ability to link from the post to your website, your GMB website, directory listings, and other online assets.
-This helps Google to see the relevance between your website and your GMB listing.
+Not only do the posts add additional imagery and content to your knowledge graph, but you also can link from the post to your website, your GMB website, directory listings, and other online assets.
+Posts help Google to see the relevance between your website and your GMB listing.
 A part of great SEO for dental practices is optimizing your GMB page.

 Google wants the map results to provide as much information about your practice as possible.
 They want the potential patients to find relevant and helpful results.
 Photos play a big part in building trustworthiness with people searching online.
 If you have not updated your photos, not only does the person searching wonder why your photography is old and out of date, but Google will not give you any search love if you don’t update them.

 You do not have to hire a professional photographer for a photoshoot.
-Most camera phones have great resolution and will work, but you do want to take the right photos.
-I’ve included a GMB Photo Checklist that you can download, with specific instructions on which photos to take, how many and where to upload them.
+Most camera phones have excellent resolution and will work, but you want to take the right photos.
+I’ve included a GMB Photo Checklist that you can download, with specific instructions on which shots to take, how many, and where to upload them.

-If you have more questions about dental SEO or if you get stuck trying to optimize your own account, please reach out to us.
+If you have more questions about dental SEO or if you get stuck trying to optimize your account, please reach out to us.
 We would love to help you out.
 There are many dental SEO companies out there that offer online marketing and SEO strategies.
 Still, no one gets the results like My Social Practice does for their clients when it comes to enhancing and optimizing your online presence.